Laura-Rodrigues/Laura-Rodrigues/README.md

 I'm from Portugal and a student at University of Minho.

-- :telescope: I’m experienced with Full stack development skills but my passion is Graphic Computing and Web programming.
+- :telescope: I’m experienced with Full stack development skills but my passion is Graphic Computing and Frontend Development.

 - :mortar_board: Currently getting my Master's degree in Software Engineering <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30"> and now specializing in Artificial Intelligence and Graphic Computing.